rats-studio/digital_impersonator/README.md

 **IMAGE COPYRIGHT**

 We are aware that using images from online sources can lead to copyright infingement.
-However, based on this article, (https://thelawtog.com/memes-violate-copyright-law/), for educational purposes and derivative work, especially for nonprofit educational purposes, gives us the "right" to use the images collected.
+However, based on this article, (https://thelawtog.com/memes-violate-copyright-law/), for educational purposes and derivative work, especially for nonprofit educational purposes, we have the "right" to use the images collected.